sdss/datamodel/datamodel/products/md/mangaMaps.md

 ---

 ## Basic Information
-"""The MAPS files are the primary output file from the DAP and provide 2D "maps" (i.e., images) of DAP measured properties.
+"The MAPS files are the primary output file from the DAP and provide 2D maps (i.e., images) of DAP measured properties.
 The shape and WCS of these images identically match that of a single wavelength channel in the corresponding DRP LOGCUBE file.
 Most properties are provided in groups of three fits extensions: